inclusive-design/website-cities/content/resources/access-guide-checklist/index.md

    - Clear instruction about how to access Wi-Fi network (if available)
    - Information about any video surveillance, video recordings, or collection of user information via sensors and cameras during the event
    - Reminding participants to be mindful of how people prefer to identify themselves
-   - Reminding participants of using considerate language when addressing people with disabilities, and speak at normal pace
+   - Reminding participants of using considerate language when addressing people with disabilities, and to speak at normal pace
    - Reminding participants to warn the group if they are going to speak about difficult or violent themes
    - A brief bio of all participants (if applicable)
    - Include information about the event’s timing, your flexibility and if you allow for more time on an item if needed and more frequent and longer breaks if needed